Energy, economy, and emissions: A non-linear state space approach to projections: Conclusion

 However, our GDP projections, constructed on the assumption of a linear trend in energy productivity, present a much less optimistic picture.
 In an alternative specification (E3S2-g model), where energy productivity has geometric growth, the GDP projections align better.
 For the three regions OECD, ASIA, and REF, the GDP projections from the E3S2-g model are compatible with the trajectories outlined in SSP 1.9, although they still fall short.

-Following the economic growth paths of SSP and IEA-NZE trajectories necessitates rapid growth trajectories for the energy productivity factor $\beta_Y$, deviating considerably from historical trends.
-If the green transition is to have any chances to align in terms of GDP growth with the scenarios set forth in SSPs and by the IEA, drastic and transformative change in energy intensity of GDP is necessary.
+Our results indicate that following the economic growth paths of SSP and IEA-NZE trajectories necessitates rapid growth trajectories for the energy productivity factor $\beta_Y$, deviating considerably from historical trends.
+If the green transition is to align in terms of GDP growth with the scenarios set forth in SSPs and by the IEA, drastic and transformative change in energy intensity of GDP is necessary.